district10/blog/_posts/post-0001-pandoc-readme.md

 :   Specify a default extension to use when image paths/URLs have no
     extension.
 This allows you to use the same source for formats that require different kinds of images.
-Currently this option only affects the markdown and LaTeX readers.
+Currently this option only affects the Markdown and LaTeX readers.

+`--file-scope`

+:   Parse each file individually before combining for multifile
+    documents.
+This will allow footnotes in different files with the same identifiers to work as expected.
+If this option is set, footnotes and links will not work across files.
+Reading binary files (docx, odt, epub) implies `--file-scope`.

 `--filter=`*EXECUTABLE*

 :   Specify an executable to be used as a filter transforming the
-    Pandoc AST after the input is parsed and before the output is written.
+    pandoc AST after the input is parsed and before the output is written.
 The executable should read JSON from stdin and write JSON to stdout.
 The JSON must be formatted like  pandoc's own JSON input and output.
 The name of the output format will be